PublicVar/angular-country-state/README.md

 ## Installation

 Clone this repository.
-After including the **angular-country-state-select.js** file on your app, inject **'angularCountryState'** as a dependency on your AngularJS module:
+After including the **angular-country-state-select.js** file in your app, inject **'angularCountryState'** as a dependency in your AngularJS module:

 ```
 angular